 At this point you should have all your top components milled to final dimension and your end cap mortise and tenon cut.
-The length of the cavity measured from the inside of the end cap (in other words, the tenon's shoulder) shouldn't be less than 13-7/8", otherwise the end of the screw will contact the end of the cavity before the flange contacts the outside of the end cap.
-For maximum vise capacity (allowing the nut block to travel to the very end of the screw's length) the slot portion where the dog block runs can be up to 17" long.
-This will allow the most travel of the sliding plate assembly.
-Lay out the cavity and slot dimensions on your actual bench and compare them with the assembled vise (lay the screw assembly, threaded into the nut/sliding plate assembly directly on the upside down benchtop) to double check the dimensions and to see how they work with your individual bench and leg locations.
-The overhang of your bench top should not be less than 18-1/2" including the end cap.
-If your end cap is narrower than 3", take this into consideration when planning the length of your slot.
+The length of the cavity measured from the inside of the end cap (i.e. the tenon's shoulder) shouldn't be less than 13-1/2", otherwise the end of the screw might contact the end of the cavity.
+For maximum vise capacity (allowing the nut block to travel to the very end of the screw's length as pictured below) the slot portion where the dog block travels should be no less than 16-1/4" long.
+This will leave about 1/4" of gap bewteen the end of the sliding plate and the end of the dog slot.
+You can increase this distance if you like, but you'll have to make your dog block longer to compensate.
+Layout the cavity and slot dimensions on your actual bench and compare them with the assembled vise (lay the screw assembly, threaded into the nut/sliding plate assembly directly on the upside down benchtop as pictured below) to double check the dimensions and to see how they work with your individual bench and leg locations.
+The overhang of your bench top should not be less than 18-1/4" including the end cap.
+If your end cap is narrower than 3", (e.g. 2-7/8") you'll need to increase the length of the cavity and slot by the difference, so 13-5/8" etc.